yosbenj/yosbenj/README.md

 # Hi, I'm Yosra Benjelloun El Hassani!

-## Data Analyst with a background in Nutrition and Public Health
+## Data Analyst

-### About me

-- 🔭 Leveraging data analysis to improve community health outcomes, with a keen eye on nutrition and public health matters.
+📊 Passionate about data analytics, with a solid foundation in nutrition and public health.
-- 🌱 Deepening my expertise in data mining and visualization, aiming to uncover patterns that can inform better health policies.
-- 👯 Eager to collaborate on projects where my data analytics skills contribute to meaningful advances in health and wellness.
-- 💬 I'm passionate about the role of data science in driving public health initiatives.
-Ask me about the power of statistics in making a difference.
-- 🚀 Open to exploring new challenges and opportunities that allow me to make a positive impact with my analytical skills.
+🌱 I am constantly seeking to expand my knowledge and tackle new challenges.
+🚀 Open to a world of possibilities where I can apply my skills for impactful outcomes.

 ### Connect with me